 +++

-Which game has you ready to snap on the chinstrap and go crazy?
+Which Week 3 game looks like your can’t miss?
 Leave a comment here, or hit me up on the Facebook page or on Twitter.

 If you like what you see here, consider a page sponsorship